A a A a A a A a A a A a

 Antifriction bearing

-An anti-friction bearing is a bearing that contains moving elements to provide a low friction support surface for rotating or sliding surfaces.
+A bearing design that uses rolling elements to provide low-friction support for rotating or sliding interfaces.

 Anti-knock agent